-Events, birthdays and anniversaries for 24 February
+EVENTS, birthdays and anniversaries on February 24.

 1530: Charles V was crowned Holy Roman Emperor and King of Italy by Pope Clement VII at Bologna – the last imperial coronation by a pope.